-- From inside the vehicle, lower the driver side window and open the driver door. - 2.
-Press 🕝

-- Get out of the vehicle, close the door and wait for the security light to go out. - Then reach in through the window, unlock the door with the manual door lock and open the door.
+- From inside the vehicle, lower the driver side window, and open the driver door. - 2.
+Press . - Get out of the vehicle, close the door, and wait for the security light to go out. - Reach in through the window, unlock the door with the manual door lock, and open the door.
 This should set off the alarm.

-If the alarm does not sound when it should, but the vehicle's headlamps flash, check to see if the horn works.
+If the alarm does not sound when it should, but the headlamps flash, check to see if the horn works.
 The horn fuse may be blown.
-To replace the fuse, see Fuses and Circuit Breakers on page 10-31.
+To replace the fuse, see Fuses and Circuit Breakers on page 10-32.

-If the alarm does not sound or the vehicle's headlamps do not flash, see your dealer for service.
+If the alarm does not sound or the headlamps do not flash, see your dealer for service.